ThalliumStudio/Thallium/legal/TERMS_OF_SERVICES.md

 ### <br> 9.
 Service Operation Policy <br><br>
 **9.1** Thallium combines services created by the team and services reported by third parties in which we perform tasks within our competencies.<br>
-**9.2** Services created entirely by the team (hereinafter referred to as first services) are the full property of the service provider and other persons who are explicitly indicated.<br>
+**9.2** Services created entirely by the team (referred to as first services) are the full property of the service provider and other persons who are explicitly indicated.<br>
 **9.3** Each first service is autonomous, however they are dependent on the service provider.
 Each of them has separate:<br>
 - terms of service, privacy policies, action policies and other legal documents<br>
 - contact methods, support channel and communication channels, unless other documents defining the operation of the given service indicate otherwise<br>
 - accounts and channels on social media or third-party platforms, unless other documents defining the operation of the given service indicate otherwise<br>

 **9.4** Each first service has a document that accurately and personally describes the policy of the given service.<br>
-**9.5** Services created by third parties, in which we perform tasks only within given competencies (hereinafter referred to as third services) are the property of the third party, however the service provider has rights to the tasks performed within the competencies.<br>
+**9.5** Services created by third parties, in which we perform tasks only within given competencies (referred to as third services) are the property of the third party, however the service provider has rights to the tasks performed within the competencies.<br>
 **9.6** Each third service is autonomous.
 Each of them has separate:<br>
 - terms of service, privacy policies, action policies and other legal documents<br>
 - contact methods, support channel and communication channels<br>